OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 When using third-party code, it is imperative to select from high quality, well-supported communities that meet your requirements regarding community structure, activities, and accountability.

 Don’t hesitate to seek guidance and advice from the appropriate people inside your Organization, such as the Open Source Program Office (OSPO), the legal department, or the office of the CTO.
-Make sure you are clear on who the right people are and what is the right department to talk to_—_this should be clearly specified in the Organization's policy documentation.
-To learn more about OSPO, enroll in the [Open Source Management & Strategy](https://training.linuxfoundation.org/training/open-source-management-and-strategy/) course series offered by the Linux Foundation.
+Make sure you are clear on who the right people are and what is the right department to talk to - this should be clearly specified in the Organization's policy documentation.
+To learn more about OSPOs, enroll in the [Open Source Management & Strategy](https://training.linuxfoundation.org/training/open-source-management-and-strategy/) course series offered by the Linux Foundation.

 Also, check the Organization’s policy regarding the approval process.
 For example, some companies may have extensive “approve” lists for third-party code.
 Others may require case-by-case approvals.
 Most will probably have a combination of different procedures depending on the task being worked on.
 The Organization open source policy should help clarify this for you.

 It is important to either finish the above action items or to follow other Organization guidelines before checking new code into the internal Organization systems.
 Checking the Organization's policy regarding the approval process typically goes beyond personal use of the code for a specified project.
 However, it is still encouraged considering the potential negative implications of the code accidentally being used by other teams in the future without approval if there is a process breakdown.

-Quite often a developer or development team will be in a situation where contributing code back to a third-party project makes sense (e.g., a bug fix, so that it isn’t necessary to keep making the same fix whenever a new version of the open source is released and used).
+Quite often a developer or development team will be in a situation where contributing code back to a third-party project makes sense (e.g. a bug fix, so that it isn’t necessary to keep making the same fix whenever a new version of the open source is released and used).
 In these situations, you should also check your Organization’s open source policy (or relevant documentation) to make sure that your intended contribution fits into the Organization’s approach and that of the community in question.

 Regardless of whether you are taking code into your Organization or sending code outside of your Organization, it is important to be mindful and careful of license information.
 It should be provided in all cases to ensure clarity.
 Be careful not to remove or inadvertently change existing open source license information or license texts in third-party code.
 This applies whether it is an inbound or outbound contribution.
 The clarity in the licensing is critical to ensuring that things run smoothly.